corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 ### Rank distances

 \textit{Rank distance} is an adaptive notion of distance with respect to $k$-nearest neighborhoods.\footnote{Note that, as used here, rank distance is distinct from the \emph{rank distance} between permutations, which is used to define rank correlation coefficients, and from the \emph{ordinal distance} proposed by Pattanaik and Xu (2008), a loosening of the concept of pseudometric that dispenses with the triangle inequality.} Instead of nearness being defined by distance via psuedometric $d_X$, it is defined with respect to the number of nearest neighbors one point is away from another.
-{\bfseries Note: "Rank distance" should probably be renamed, but to what?
-One possibility is "nearestness", in the spirit of other points being "$k$-nearest" to an index point.}
+**Note: "Rank distance" should probably be renamed, but to what?
+One possibility is "nearestness", in the spirit of other points being "$k$-nearest" to an index point.**

 \begin{definition} (Rank distance)
     For $x,y\in X$, define the \textit{rank distance} $q_X : X \times X \longrightarrow \N$ as follows: